• Skip to primary navigation

 According to estimates published in the FBI Law Enforcement Bulletin, excessive alcohol use in police officers ranges from 25-50 percent.

-Among law enforcement, there’s strong resistance to seeking help.
+Among law enforcement, there’s strong resistance to seeking mental health and addiction help.
 Police officers with mental illness, especially, don’t want to voluntarily ask for assistance.
 Why?
-According to the Ruderman Family Foundation study, police officers cited the following reasons for why they’re reluctant to seek help:
+According to the Ruderman Family Foundation study, police officers cited the following reasons for why they’re reluctant to seek mental health and addiction help:

 1. Stigma over seeking help